 Table 5 shows the years 2046-2050 targets for each of the five safety performance measures for the Region, including the portions of Jefferson and Dodge Counties within the MPA.
 These targets were established based on an evaluation of short-term and long-term trends in the number of fatalities and serious injuries and consideration of the safety improvement recommendations of the State's 2017-2020 Strategic Highway Safety Plan (SHSP) and VISION 2050.
-Specifically, the targets were established based on a continuation of the overall trend of a long-term reduction of fatalities and serious injuries that have occurred over the last 20 to 40 years.
-However, following the establishment of the original long-term target, the Traffic Operations and Safety Laboratory (TOPSLab) based at the University of Wisconsin-Madison began reporting the actual number of serious injuries resulting from vehicular crashes in the State from 1994 to the present.
-As a result, the Commission staff is proposing that revised long-term (2046-2050) targets be established for the serious-injury related performance measures, as shown on Table 6.
+Specifically, the targets were established based on a continuation of the overall trend of a long-term reduction of fatalities and serious injuries that has occurred over the last 20 to 40 years.
+However, following the establishment of the original long-term target, the Traffic Operations and Safety Laboratory (TOPS Lab) based at the University of Wisconsin-Madison began reporting the actual number of serious injuries resulting from vehicular crashes in the State from 1994 to the present.
+As a result, revised long-term (2046-2050) targets were established as part of the 2024 Review and Update of VISION 2050 for the serious-injury related performance measures, as shown in Table 6.
 These revised targets were developed based on the same methodology utilized to establish the original targets.

 Figure 3 shows a comparison of the actual and target five-year averages from the baseline years of 2012-2016 through years 2046-2050 for the number and rate of fatalities, the number and rate of serious injuries, and the number of non-motorized fatalities and serious injuries.
-For purposes of the national performance management framework, Table 7 shows a comparison of the actual and target five-year 2014-2018 averages for both the MPA and the Region.
+For purposes of the national performance management framework, Table 7 shows a comparison of the actual and target five-year 2017-2021 averages for both the MPA and the Region.
 As shown in these figures and table, none of the actual five-year averages met the established targets.
 In addition, the actual five-year results for all five performance measures exceed the baseline levels.
-The increases in the five-year averages for the performance measures are a result of continuous increases in the number of fatalities and serious injuries that occurred following the achievement of their all-time regional lows of 2013 and 2015, respectively.
+The increases in the five-year averages for the performance measures are a result of continuous increases in the number of fatalities and serious injuries that occurred following the achievement of their all-time regional lows in 2013 and 2015, respectively.
 Specifically, the annual number of fatalities increased from 125 fatalities in 2013 to a peak of 198 in 2022 (a 17-year high) and the annual number of serious injuries increased from 794 in 2015 to a peak of 1,163 in 2021 (a 12-year high).
-These recent increases in fatalities and serious injuries have renewed efforts in implementing recommendations of statewide regional, and local safety recommendations.
-Along with other efforts (such as improved vehicle technology), it is expected that the long-term decline in fatalities and serious injuries would resume, but perhaps not at the rate as experienced in the past.
-However, the Commission staff believe the current targets, while more aspirational than originally intended, are still valid for purposes of establishing short-term targets for purposes of implementing the national performance management framework.
-As such, Table 8, shows the updated annual short-term Region and MPA safety targets for the 2022-2025 performance period and the current 2023-2026 regional TIP.
+These recent increases in fatalities and serious injuries have renewed efforts in implementing recommendations of statewide, regional, and local safety recommendations.
+Along with other efforts (such as improved vehicle technology), it is expected that the long-term decline in fatalities and serious injuries would resume, but perhaps not at the rate experienced in the past.
+However, while more aspirational than originally intended, the long-term targets were still considered valid for establishing short-term targets as part of implementing the national performance management framework.
+As such, Table 8, shows the updated annual short-term Region and MPA safety targets for the 2022-2025 performance period and the current 2023-2026 regional TIP, based on the long-term targets.